 - High chair

 To give you an idea of what’s possible to source in an eco-friendly way, B found big ticket items like her baby’s cot, and their rocking chair second-hand, while she got her mattress from Little Green Sheep, a brand that uses 100% natural materials.

 Just like furniture, toys are an essential part of a baby’s life and development.
 They provide learning and communication opportunities, but so often these toys are made from shiny, brightly coloured plastics.

 That said, sustainable toys are making a comeback!
 Heritage brands, such as Brio, are still producing wooden and rubber toys that are both baby-safe and last for years.
-In fact, I gifted little Willow a second-hand Brio train set for Christmas!
+In fact, I gifted little Baby W a second-hand Brio train set for Christmas!

 It’s often perfectly safe to buy second-hand toys for your child, but in their early days make sure to sterilise everything.
 Sometimes you may wish to get something new too – teething toys, for example.
 Good brands making sustainable toys include:

 - BuyMeOnce: A range of sustainable toys that are built to last